DanilShat/airbus-ship-detection-test-task/README.md

 Please note that the paths for the images are from Kaggle and are created for a Kaggle notebook.
 Due to the large memory usage of the original dataset (over 30GB), I did not download it to my repository.

+I only uploaded the model for segmentation since the model for classification is too large to upload to GitHub, model_inference_example.ipynb uses both pre-trained models, I also uploaded these two models that I had already trained to Kaggle